ruuda/blog/posts/the-numeric-type-alignment-chart.md

 <span class="kw">let</span> b: <span class="dt">B</span> = x;
 </code></pre>

-Without referential transparency,
+This substitution property is so fundamental, that we rarely realize that we assumed it implicitly.
-a language becomes really hard to reason about.
+This is why a language without referential transparency becomes difficult to reason about.

 <!--
 (Note that this does not imply that `A = B`,